 Anytime you launch a new marketing initiative, you should ask yourself- what is my objective?
 If you’re a nonprofit, are you trying to solicit donations?
 As a retailer are you announcing a new clothing line or just a Black Friday sale?
 The quantity and timeliness of your information are two key determinants in whether you should utilize SMS or email marketing.

 As a general rule of thumb, email campaigns are great when your information isn’t time sensitive.
 In 2018, the average open rate for an email is 24.8%.
 If your email is one of the lucky ones that gets opened, it takes on average 90 minutes for someone to respond (versus 90 seconds for a text message).
 Email campaigns are also better suited when you have lots of copy you’d like to send.
 On average, you’re only able to send about 160 characters with a text.

-On the flip side, SMS campaigns are great if you’re looking for a higher probability of your message getting viewed.
+Text marketing is one of the best alternatives to email marketing.
+That’s because SMS campaigns are great if you’re looking for a higher probability of your message getting viewed.
 SMS open rates continuously live around 98%.
 Text messaging is also successful when your campaign has a desired action step for a customer to take: check out this sale, confirm your appointment, take this survey.
 With around 306 characters of message space max, your campaigns have the benefit of always being concise.

 Here are some quick examples of typical marketing campaigns and the delivery method it is best suited for.

 The more your audience hears your message, the more likely they are to remember it.
 At least, that’s the basic psychological explanation as to why you might find yourself singing “call 1-800-Steemer, Stanley Steemer gets carpet cleaner” in the shower.